JackBister/logsuck/docs/Tasks.md

 },
 ```

+Tasks can also be configured using the GUI.

 Every task must have a `name`, `enabled` and `interval` property.
 The available task names are listed below. `interval` can only be specified in seconds, minutes or hours.

 **If there is no configuration for a task, the task will never run.** Make sure you read through the available tasks below and configure the ones that are relevant to you.